U.S. firms use cheap euros to access dollars, but window closing

 The gap widens the further out the curve you go.
 The two-year U.S. yield is 0.67 percent and the euro zone equivalent is -0.21 percent, giving a spread of 88 basis points.
 The spread between equivalent 30-year yields recently hit 200 basis points, the widest on record.

-"The pace of issuance is unlikely to continue, despite the busy pipeline," said James Cunniffe Corporate on the bond syndicate desk at HSBC in London.
+"The pace of issuance is unlikely to continue, despite the busy pipeline," said James Cunniffe, on the bond syndicate desk at HSBC in London.
 "But the rates are clearly attractive," he said.

+(The story was edited to remove an extraneous word from the penultimate paragraph.)